AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_06_CONTEXT.md

 **Checklist**

-- How many faults have we identified in XYZ?
+- How many faults have we identified in uProtocol?
 - How many unknown faults remain to be found, based on the number that have been processed so far?
 - Is there any possibility that people could be motivated to manipulate the